 Our client had one prior offence from several years ago (also Unlawful assault), but otherwise had a limited criminal history, with several unrelated traffic offences.

 During a plea of guilty, the following factors were submitted in mitigation:

-If you are charged with Unlawful Assault, call our office on 03 9668 7600 or email us to receive expert legal advice and court representation from Shaun Pascoe, an accredited criminal law specialist.
+If you are charged with Unlawful Assault, contact us to receive expert legal advice and court representation from Shaun Pascoe, an accredited criminal law specialist.